02 Feb What Pedestals to Use for Class A Decking

 - Fully adjustable pedestal system to support a terrace or balcony structure

-- Withstand standard weight requirement of [INSERT WEIGHT]
+- Withstand standard weight requirements

 - Strong, durable, and long lifespan